 Introduction to Ryan

 He is also a co-founder and investor in bucket.io®, a leading quiz funnel software for entrepreneurs used by over 30M people each year.
-A certified AFOL (Adult Fan of LEGO), and he lives with his wife, Tylene, and their two boys in Austin, Texas.
+Plus he is a certified AFOL (Adult Fan of LEGO), and he lives with his wife, Tylene, and their two boys in Austin, Texas.

 Ryan wrote a book called Ask.
 They built a company called The ASK Method Company.
-The Ask Method at its core is a philosophy that the answers as a business owner can be tricky.
+At the core of the Ask Method is the philosophy that not knowing the answers as a business owner can be tricky.
 When you don’t know the answers, you have to ask good questions.
 The questions are designed to understand and listen before you rush to judge or make a move.
-It’s never been more important than today to take time to ask good questions so you can ultimately serve at the highest level.
+It’s never been more important than today to take the time to ask good questions so you can ultimately serve at the highest level.
+It’s also easier now than ever before to reach your target audience and get to know what drives them, what their needs are, and so on and so forth – all at the simple click of a button.
+Of course it’s only possible if you design the right quiz that is ideal for your business.
+But more on this later.

 There are five major reasons why a quiz is a good idea to utilize: